 Spiritual Successor: Food Network's Guy's Grocery Games takes several elements from Supermarket Sweep.

-They Changed It, Now It Sucks: Early in the Lifetime revival, the show added several "monsters" (most famously "Mr. Yuck") who would stand in the way of shoppers during the Big Sweep, forcing them to take another route.
+They Changed It, Now It Sucks: Inverted.
+Early in the Lifetime revival, the show had several "monsters" (most famously "Mr. Yuck") who would stand in the way of shoppers during the Big Sweep, forcing them to take another route.
 They were thankfully discarded in 1991.